ericniebler/stl2/review/201811 San Diego review.md

 STL: P4, "opt in or out of conformance." [changed to "indicate conformance"]

-Jonathan: In P4, we can reduce words by using "explicit specializations or partial specializations may have members". [changed]
+JW: In P4, we can reduce words by using "explicit specializations or partial specializations may have members". [changed]

 #### [iterator.cust]
 CC: [Stable names are weird and long]. [iterator.custpoints.iter_move] should be [iter.move] (iterator.custpoints).
 [Simplify stable names]

+#### [iterator.concept.writable]
+JW: Use of "requires" in a note would be a problem [for ISO]. [change to "has"]